 - 1 conservatorship

-The highest price probate home sold was a single family home located in San Jose 95124.
-The home has 3 bedrooms, 2.5 bathrooms, approximately 2,525 square feet of living space on a 24,000+ square foot lot.
+The highest price probate home sold was a single-family home located in San Jose 95124.
+The home has 3 bedrooms, 2.5 bathrooms, and approximately 2,525 square feet of living space on a 24,000+ square foot lot.
 The home is 69 years old.

 The lowest price sold was a single-family home in San Jose 95116.
 The home has 3 bedrooms, 2 bathrooms, and approximately 1,129 square feet of living space on a 3,400 square foot lot.
 The home is 37 years old.